Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-02-Helm-Chart-Size-Limitations.md

 - CRD installation would _probably_ be a required pre-step and if it failed the operator would stop running, which means existing resources wouldn't be reconciled until the deployment was rolled back.
 We could possibly mitigate this by making CRD installation failure nonfatal, but that has other complications.
 - Operator needs permission to CRUD CRDs, which it previously didn't have.
+This can be mitigated by only requiring the create/update permissions if the CRDs aren't already installed.
+Users who are sensitive to this permission set can just grant the operator list CRDs and preinstall the CRDs themselves directly from YAML if they're concerned.
 - Uninstalling the Helm chart will uninstall the operator pod but will not uninstall the CRDs.
 This is somewhat mitigated by the fact that uninstalling CRDs is very dangerous and/or impossible if there are existing resources of that CRD type even in the current ASO chart.